clem/advent-of-code/README.md

-# Advent of Code 2023 in PHP
+# Advent of Code in PHP

-This is my attempt at the [Advent of Code 2023](https://www.adventofcode.com) in PHP.
+This is my attempt at the [Advent of Code](https://www.adventofcode.com) in PHP.

 ## Requirements